-A 401(k) audit is an independent examination of your company’s retirement plan by a certified public accountant to ensure compliance with federal regulations and protect participant assets.
-Think of it as a financial health check for your retirement plan, one that’s legally required for larger plans.
+A 401(k) audit is an independent examination of your company’s retirement plan by a certified public accountant.

-- Compliance verification: Ensuring your plan operates according to ERISA (Employee Retirement Income Security Act), Department of Labor, and IRS regulations
+- Compliance verification: Making sure your plan operates according to ERISA, Department of Labor, and IRS regulations

-- Financial accuracy: Confirming that plan financial statements accurately reflect participant balances and plan operations
+- Financial accuracy: Confirming that plan financial statements accurately reflect participant balances and operations

 - Participant protection: Safeguarding employee retirement savings through independent oversight